George-Seah/horror-game/Horror Game/Library/PackageCache/com.unity.ai.navigation/Documentation~/CouplingAnimationAndNavigation.md

-# Coupling Animation and Navigation
+# Couple Animation and Navigation

 The goal of this document is to guide you to setup navigating humanoid characters to move using the navigation system.